 On this end of the spectrum, we’re going to prioritize fitness features above the rest.
 That’s not to say bag’s style isn’t important, but it’s relegated to the second tier.

-Caraa’s Athleta collab is a convertible backpack that can turn messenger when you want it to, and its bottom shoe compartment separates it from the rest of your belongings.
+Caraa’s Caraa x Athleta Convertible Backpack, $138 at Caraa: It's a convertible backpack that can turn messenger when you want it to, and its bottom shoe compartment separates it from the rest of your belongings.
 I’m particularly drawn to the removable pouch on its front and the 15-inch laptop pocket on the interior.
 Big ups for looking so stylish and minimalist and maintaining some pretty unique function.

-Lululemon’s Go Lightly Duffel is simple and covers all my bases: it’s waterproof and features an expandable pocket for post-gym sweaty clothes, includes a pocket for your phone (and a heat-resistant one for a hair straightener), not to mention a laptop compartment.
+Lululemon’s Go Lightly Duffel Bag, $198 on Amazon: It's simple and covers all my bases: it’s waterproof and features an expandable pocket for post-gym sweaty clothes, includes a pocket for your phone (and a heat-resistant one for a hair straightener), not to mention a laptop compartment.

-The Cruiser Backpack, also from Lululemon looks incredible but I’m guessing my partner would say I could find something, well, sexier.
+Lululemon's 22-Liter Cruiser Backpack, $148 at Lululemon: The Cruiser looks incredible but I’m guessing my partner would say I could find something, well, sexier.
 But wow is this thing packing.
 It has a structured sunglasses holster, laptop protection, built-in yoga mat storage, a bottle holster, and an exterior padded pocket for a 15-inch laptop.
 This is backpack-only territory and if I was still commuting to work in Washington, D.C., by bike, this would be my pick.
 The Everywhere Backpack is likewise striking in its simplicity.

-Nike’s Sport III will fit your shoes and electronics but doesn’t offer hard protection to the latter — which is also unnecessary depending on your environment.
+Nike's Sport III Golf Backpack, $110 on Amazon: It will fit your shoes and electronics but doesn’t offer hard protection to the latter — which is also unnecessary depending on your environment.
 The Adidas Squad III is another versatile option and comes in a million colors.